 Applicants must describe how their circumstances have changed and why they need to move to meet the caring responsibilities.
 If the sole criterion is that the applicant (or their partner) has become pregnant since submitting their Foundation Programme application or since commencing their foundation training, this will not be regarded as a reason for an Inter-Regional Transfer.
 The applicant is required to supply the following supporting evidence:

 1) Copy of birth certificate(s) of the child(ren).

 2) For legal guardians, a copy of the legal document that confirms your status for the child(ren) named in the birth certificate (s).

-3) Criterion 1 document confirming that you have significant caring responsibilities for the child(ren).
+3) Criterion 1 Application Form confirming that you have significant caring responsibilities for the child(ren).

 Criterion 2 – The applicant is the primary carer for someone who is disabled (as defined by the Equality Act 2010) and their circumstances have changed since submitting their original Foundation Programme application or commencing their Foundation training.

 Definition of 'disability' under the Equality Act 2010: The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment and that the impairment has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.
 For the purposes of the Act: